 Peter Layton & London Glassblowing

-Peter Layton heads up one of the most well-known glass art studios in the UK and considered to be the ‘Godfather’ of British studio glass.
+Peter Layton heads up one of the most well-known glass art studios in the UK and is considered to be the ‘Godfather’ of British studio glass.
 Certainly, Peter was instrumental in elevating glass to the ‘lusted after’ and collectable art form it is today.

 Peter set up London Glassblowing as a collaborative workshop and gallery in 1979 which incubates new talent and develops new techniques.
 Peter continues to play a hugely active role in the studio.
 Not only does he create his captivating collections, but also advises, collaborates and teaches his “family” of resident artists.
 There are currently 12 artists in residence, as well as guests artists, who are producing some of the most innovative exciting glass art today.